jrk/transmission-daemon-smf/README.md

 # Origin:

 http://www.4amlunch.net/SMF/transmission-daemon

 ---

-Note: The file transmission-daemon_SMF.tar.gz is just all of these files in a tarball.

 Note: This is just something I threw together quickly so it's not the prettiest thing around.